PHP Logo

 This article assumes you’re using PHP version 5.3 or above.
 If you are not, you should note that “the PHP 5.2 series is NOT supported anymore” and you should really upgrade.

-The Factory method patternWikipedia: In object oriented programming, the factory method pattern is a creational pattern that uses factory methods to deal with the problem of creating objects without having to specify their exact class. ... is a marvelous idea.
+The Factory method patternWikipedia: In object-oriented programming, the factory method pattern is a design pattern that uses factory methods to deal with the problem of creating objects without having to specify their exact classes.
+Rat... is a marvelous idea.
 It is designed to reduce the number of instances in which you use the ‘new’ keyword in your code.
 An example of its use as as follows:

 <?php